activitystar/activitystar.github.io/specs/trusted-dids.md

 following:
   depth: 3 # 1 is just this identity, 2 is the ones they follow too, etc. (But recursive ones are the minimum of their depth and our depth.
 If `A-3->B-1->C-1->D`, then A can see B and C, but not D)
 	from: UTC-TIMESTAMP # Time we're following this (and recursive identities) from.
 Optional
-	from: UTC-TIMESTAMP # Time we're following this (and recursive identities) to.
+	to: UTC-TIMESTAMP # Time we're following this (and recursive identities) to.
 We'd expect to update this periodically.
 Allows for automatic pruning?
 Optional
 ```

+Having these fields gives other people the ability to predict what we might be able to see, and vice-versa.
+Can be useful for knowing if someone can see your replies, for instance.